18 items matching your search:

 CMI Working Paper | Dec 2016

-Tanzania has recently discovered large petroleum reserves, boosting its reserve natural resource stocks and potential future revenue flows. ...
+Tanzania has recently discovered large petroleum reserves, boosting its reserve natural resource stocks and potential future revenue flows.
+What is the ...

 petroleum, bureucracy, revenue flows, natural resources, institutions, Tanzania

 Formal institutions are central actors in natural resource governance decisions and a key arena in which policies, laws and regulations ranging from forest ...

 Natural resource management, accountability, formal institutions, informal institutions, anti-corruption

 Two types of models are dominant in the current resource curse literature.
 One type of model studies the selection of entrepreneurs into rent-seeking ...

 Angola is the world’s second most concentrated country in terms of exports.
 Furthermore, concentration has increased during recent years.
 Angola ...

 Strengthening formal control and oversight institutions is a common policy prescription for addressing corruption in natural resource sectors and escaping ...